Curiosity is one of the great secrets of happiness.

 -

-The dolphins come to the Sataya Reef on their own initiative; they are not lured or chased.
-The spinner dolphins are naturally very curious and playful.
-They have been coming to this reef for years, so they are used to the presence of humans.
-The fact that they keep coming back and seeking contact with humans indicates that they enjoy the contact.
+The dolphins come to Sataya Reef on their own initiative; they are not lured or chased.
+Spinner dolphins are naturally very curious and playful.
+They have been coming to this reef for years and are therefore accustomed to the presence of humans.
+The fact that they keep coming back and continue to seek contact with humans indicates that they enjoy the interaction.

 -

 Do not touch the dolphins, ever!
-This is very clearly stated to all guests upon arrival.
-Use as little sunscreen, shampoo or shower gel as possible.
-And if you use it, make sure it is coral-friendly and/or 100% natural (and biodegradable).
+This is made very clear to all guests upon arrival.
+Use as little sunscreen, shampoo, or shower gel as possible.
+And if you do use them, make sure they are coral-friendly and/or 100% natural (and biodegradable).

-In addition, the boats are not allowed to use anchors, they attach the ropes to hitching points so as not to damage the bottom and reef. -
+In addition, the boats are not allowed to use anchors; they attach the ropes to mooring points so as not to damage the seabed and the reef. -

-In the morning when the sun rises, you wake up, put on your swimwear and look questioningly at the snorkeling guide "are they in the reef yet?
-If that's a 'yes,' then we get in the zodiac to head toward the dolphins.
+In the morning, when the sun rises, you wake up, put on your swimsuit, and look questioningly at the snorkeling guide: "Are they already in the reef?"
+If the answer is "yes," we get into the zodiac to go to the dolphins.
 This dive is our favorite.
-They come out of the deep sea just then, with a belly full and because the day boats are not there yet, these are the serene moments between you and the dolphins.
-After this dive we return to the boat, where breakfast is ready.
-After breakfast, plenty of time to relax before we head out to sea again.
-The dolphins are often resting this round, so there is a good chance that we will find them lounging and snorkeling at one of the beautiful reefs.
-After we have had our fine moments again, back to the boat for lunch.
-After lunch we have room to rest again.
-Before going to the dolphins again if they are still in the reef.
-The dolphins (especially the adolescents) are often enormously playful in the afternoon, a wild playtime can often be witnessed, or you join them.
-Late in the afternoon the dolphins move back out to open sea and we on the boat have space to ourselves.
-Often we then get a tasty snack and enjoy the sunset.
-After this we get another delicious dinner from the chef and very often not much later we are in our bed.
-Or you crawl on the upper deck with your blanket to sleep under the stars.
+They have just come up from the deep sea, their bellies full, and because the day boats are not there yet, these are serene moments between you and the dolphins.
+After this dive, we return to the boat, where breakfast is waiting for us.
+After breakfast, there is plenty of time to relax before we head back out to sea.
+The dolphins are often resting at this time of day, so there is a good chance that we will find them lying comfortably and go snorkeling at one of the beautiful reefs.
+After enjoying these wonderful moments, we return to the boat for lunch.
+After lunch, we have time to rest again before we go back to the dolphins if they are still in the reef.
+The dolphins (especially the adolescents) are often very playful in the afternoon, and you can often watch them play wildly or join in with them.
+At the end of the afternoon, the dolphins move back to the open sea and we have the boat to ourselves.
+We often get a tasty snack and enjoy the sunset.
+Afterwards, the chef serves us another delicious dinner, and very often we are in bed not long after.
+Or you can crawl onto the upper deck with your blanket to sleep under the starry sky.

-Good to know: you certainly don't have to join us every time to swim with dolphins, some prefer to occasionally skip, rest, or just go snorkeling at one of the beautiful coral gardens.
-You choose where your needs lie, nothing must, everything goes.
+Good to know: you certainly don't have to go swimming with dolphins every time; some people prefer to skip it now and then, rest, or go snorkeling in one of the beautiful coral gardens instead.
+You choose what you want to do; nothing is mandatory, everything is optional.

 -